ChristianParnell/Orbit_Website/README.md

 Added some quick tabs  to skip to pages/covers.

-Added a connection between the headers and the page Covers, made it look like its connected still with sa network feel.
+Added a connection between the headers and the page Covers, made it look like its connected still with sa network feel. chnages the force orbit scroll input for the animation triping effect. was too gentle to get a trip